Translation

 Detecting the device locale and language

-functions to detect the current locale.var locale = WL.App.getDeviceLocale();
+Use the WL.App.getDeviceLocale() and WL.App.getDeviceLanguage() functions to detect the current locale.

 var lang = WL.App.getDeviceLanguage();